Agenda and Information for Upcoming Conference

 • Christine McNulty-Buckley, DNP, MBA, RN, CPHQ, NEA‑BC, Certified MBSR & Koru Mindfulness Teacher, Caritas Coach®; Associate Professor, Cummings School of Nursing and Health Sciences, Endicott College, Beverly, MA.

-Thanks also to all who attended and participated today in meaningful caring dialogue and sharing that has the capacity to change how we care for ourselves and attend to the caring-healing and teaching-learning of others.
+Thanks also to all who attended and participated today in meaningful caring dialogue that has the capacity to change how we care for ourselves and attend to the caring-healing and teaching-learning of others.

 Downloadable version of agenda